SPH to invest in digitalising media business, seek new recurring income

 For instance, enhancements were made to news websites and apps.
 The news tablet campaign for its newspapers also yielded positive results, and SPH will soon roll out news tablets for magazines as well.

-Investment in data analytics, meanwhile, offer insights that will help the firm design better campaigns.
+Investment in data analytics, meanwhile, offers insights that will help the firm design better campaigns.

 Other digital initiatives include a new subscription e-shop and content management system to improve the productivity of editors and journalists in the newsroom.
 In addition, it can better identify subscribers most likely to terminate their subscription for early intervention.

-Another area SPH will focus is in increasing its recurring income from the property segment, which includes the retail and purpose-built student accommodation (PBSA) businesses.
+Another key strategy SPH outlined during the AGM is to focus on increasing its recurring income from the property segment, which includes the retail and purpose-built student accommodation businesses.

-This income will be complemented by growth in the aged care and digital media businesses, the group had said in response to questions from shareholders as well as during the AGM.
+This income will be complemented by growth in the aged care and digital media businesses, the group said on Thursday in response to questions from shareholders, as well as during the AGM.

 SPH will also continue to manage its costs and balance sheet while seeking growth in defensive income producing assets, said Mr Ng.